opengeospatial/ogcapi-environmental-data-retrieval/candidate-standard/relationships/README.md

-Relationship files go here in this folder
+There is now an Annex in the EDR API Specification describing the relationship to several other OGC standards.

-In AsciiDoc format
+One AsciiDoc format file  goes here in this folder for each OGC standard.

-Probably need
+**Probably need for current standards:**

 relationships/coverages.adoc